 The game also lacks difficulty levels, which is a paddling in the house of Gideon.
 The game is very challenging which makes me personally happy, as that’s the kind of experience I want in a game, but having a spectrum of levels up and down would facilitate more and less skilled players.

 In my own case, its always nice to have the option to challenge myself further.
 The game does have an endless survival mode though.
 This mode lasts for as long as you can survive to see how far you can make it.
 It is a great feature that adds a ton of replay value.

 I did run into a couple bugs.
 A frozen enemy that wouldn’t move and couldn’t be hit which caused me to restart a world for example.
 But they weren’t too common.

 WoodPunks gameplay variety is limited in scope, but what it does, it does very well and the art, style, and animations are stellar.
-It retails for $19.99 USD on steam but at the time of writing, it is on sale for $17.99 USD.
-At either price, I highly recommend it.

 If you like retro roguelike shooters, check out my review of Moss Destruction!.